Work-life integration: a complete guide for employers and employees

 - Having a flexible schedule that offers autonomy

-- Arriving late to work because of a morning doctor’s appointment and then staying late to make up the hours
+- Arriving late to work because of a doctor's appointment in the morning, and then staying late to make up the hours

 - Collaborating remotely or engaging in meetings even when people are in different physical locations